Outreach

 Habitat for Humanity + HOPE Coalition

-HOPE Coalition, the Episcopal team of Habitat of Greater Cincinnati, welcomes A&HT volunteers to help build or renovate houses with partner families who will become homeowners through interest-free mortgages.
-Click here to volunteer at a work site
+Habitat for Humanity of Greater Cincinnati welcomes A&HT volunteers to help build or renovate houses with partner families who will become homeowners through interest-free mortgages.
+HOPE Coalition, the Episcopal team of churches (including A&HT) that supports HfH, contributes by providing lunches for volunteers at build sites, offering nourishment and encouragement to those doing the hands-on work.
+Click here to volunteer at a work site.

 Heartfelt Tidbits